TylerDev905/HttpClientExtended/README.md

     using(var webSocketConnection = new WebSocketConnection(logger, httpConnection))
     {
-        // connect to the chat server 57 await webSocketConnection.ConnectAysnc(57);
+        // connect to the chat server 57 await webSocketConnection.ConnectAsync(57);

-        await webSocketConnection.JoinPrivateChatChannelAysnc(_roomUId);
+        await webSocketConnection.JoinPrivateChatChannelAsync(_roomUId);

-        await webSocketConnection.SendPrivateChatMessageAysnc(_roomUId, "Hey users in chat how are you?");
+        await webSocketConnection.SendPrivateChatMessageAsync(_roomUId, "Hey users in chat how are you?");
     }
 }
 ```